Step 1: Assess

 Where Do I Take The Exam?

 ATD’s testing partner has locations across the U.S. and Canada, and in several countries internationally.
-See the CPLP Testing Locations for details.
+See this page for a list of testing centers.

 What Happens If I Fail The Exam?